Forrai-Zoltan/shorts/md/befitting.md

 <div class="tape">Warning: Rough prose below!
 Read at your own risk.<br>This is my typed up first draft.<br>Expect typos and nonsense.</div>

-He lept towards one of the dark figures and with one dextreous swoop he choped its head off, which almost flew off but the tight hood catced it.
 The second creature charged at him.
 He broke its arm and it held its clearver limply.
 With a quick turn he separated the torso form its legs without much resistance.